martindbp/martindbp.github.io/pages/home.md

 .. type: text
 -->

-Hi there, my name is Martin Pettersson, and this is where I post random thoughts, analyses and (side)projects.
+Hi there, this is where I post random thoughts, analyses and (side)projects.
 My background is in image processing, computer vision and machine learning, with a bit of back-end programming thrown in for good measure.

-Currently I'm taking a break from regular employement, instead trying to bring Value To The People™ by way of [zimu.ai](http://zimu.ai).
-It's a browser extension providing captions and subtitles for pretty much any Chinese video online, using Computer Vision and ML to extract them, then personalizing them for Chinese learners.
+Currently I'm taking a break from regular employement, instead trying to bring Value To The People™ by way of [zimu.ai](https://zimu.ai).

 Here is a list of other things I've done / written about: